Bison once roamed America’s Wild West, and today they are coming back thanks to bison farming.

 - Vet bills

-With all these together, it will cost you about $800 per year to raise one fully-grown adult bison.
+It will cost you about $800 per year to maintain one fully-grown adult bison.

 While there is money to be made, you’ll need to crunch the numbers on how to break even before you get started.